-Guide To Roadside Breakdown
+A Guide To Breakdown Assistance

-If your car starts to breakdown on a motorway there are a number of safety precautions you have to take.
+If your car starts to break down on a motorway, there are a number of safety precautions you have to take.
 Remember that the safety of yourself and other road users is important at all times.

 - Never attempt to fix the issue yourself.
 Either call for help or walk to the nearest roadside assistance phone box, remaining behind the barriers at all times, which are located at regular intervals along the roadside.

-On National /Local Roads
+Breaking Down On National /Local Roads

-If you do breakdown on national or local roads there are some slight changes to what you should do compared to the above.
+If you do break down on national or local roads, there are some slight changes to what you should do compared to the above.

-- If you have a flat tyre don't cause more damage by trying to drive your car to the nearest garage.
+- If you have a flat tyre, don't cause more damage by trying to drive your car to the nearest garage.
 Pull over to the side of the road and call for help.

-What To Have In Your Boot
+What To Keep In Your Boot

 Car Emergency Kit